uchicago/shibboleth-oidc/README.md

 4. A local Maven installation is required for the build.
 (Gradle can make this problem go away as it will know how to install and configure itself)

 ## Modules
-This project is comprised the following modules:
+This project is comprised of the following modules:

 ### idp-webapp
 The base Shibboleth Identity Provider.
 Here are the differences with the original IdP: